yosuke-kuroki/AI-System-Rag-LangChain/README.md

     - Preserving conversation history across queries was critical for generating context-aware responses.
 I implemented a global variable (or session mechanism) to store and update conversation history.
   - Configuring ngrok in Google Colab (including setting the ngrok authtoken) to expose the Flask app:
     - Exposing the Flask app via ngrok required additional setup, including installing pyngrok and setting the ngrok authtoken.
 I followed online guides and adjusted parameters to ensure a stable public URL.

 ---

+## Why Use Google Colab

+Google Colab provides a free, cloud-based Jupyter notebook environment with GPU support, making it an ideal platform for running AI models, training neural networks, and executing complex computations compared to local machines.

+Thus, I have elected to use Google Colab for this project to leverage its great GPU capabilities, easy setup, and seamless integration with external APIs and services.

+---